goreleaser/goreleaser/www/docs/customization/builds.md

           - CGO_ENABLED=1
 ```

-!!! warning "GOAMD64"
+!!! warning "GOAMD64, GORISCV64, GOPPC64, GO386, GOARM, GOARM64"

-    You usually will need to specify the `goamd64` version beign used, e.g., in
+    You usually will need to specify the complete target in places like `targets` and `overrides`.
-    `overrides`, and other places too.
+    This includes the `_{goamd64}` suffix, as well as the other
+    GOARCH-specific values.

 <!-- md:templates -->